+The endocannabinoid system (ECS) is a biological system composed of endocannabinoids, which are endogenous lipid-based retrograde neurotransmitters.
 The endocannabinoid system has been recognized as an important modulatory system in the function of the brain, endocrine, and immune tissues.

 What is the endocannabinoid system?